SCIENCE

 GET THE LATEST ECLAS UPDATES & INFORMATION

-Subscribe NowFor nearly a decade, ECLAS has existed to equip senior Christian leaders with the tools, context and skills they need to engage confidently with science in their ministry and their personal faith.
+Subscribe NowFor the last decade, ECLAS has been working to equip senior Christian leaders with the tools, context and skills they need to engage confidently with science in their ministry and their personal faith.

 ECLAS was born from the conviction that science is a gift from God, but that too often Christian leaders lack the confidence and tools to engage with scientific questions.
 Working with partners around the world, we want to create opportunities for church leaders to connect with science and scientists, to develop well-informed, theologically grounded, practical knowledge about the world and our place in it.